byrnedo/capitan/README.md

 ## Roadmap

 1. Tests
-2. Scaling (multiple instances of same container)
-3. More efficient `up` logic
+2. More efficient `up` logic
-4. Helpful aliases in shell env.
+3. Helpful aliases in shell env.
-5. More flexible `build` command
+4. More flexible `build` command